wsd1/node-rpi-rgb-led-matrix/README.md

 # easybotics-rpi-rgb-led-matrix

+# WORKS ON THE RASPBERRY PI 3B AND RASPBERRY PI 4!!!!
 # not supporting Node13 or Node12 right now, will address soon
 # check out this guys fork: https://github.com/easybotics/node-rpi-rgb-led-matrix/pull/9
 # targetted at raspbian jesse